 Medical priority will be awarded by the Council's District Medical Officer.
-If an applicant feels that there are medical reasons why they need to be rehoused they should submit medical information by completing a Medical Self-Assessment Form or by providing information from a medical professional.
+If an applicant feels that there are medical reasons why they need to be rehoused they should complete the medical section on their application form, submit medical information by completing a Medical Self-Assessment Form or by providing information from a medical professional.
 This will then be assessed by the District Medical Officer who will award priority as follows: